-Pentagon announces more US troops -- but 'not thousands' more -- will deploy to Mideast
+Pentagon announces more US troops, but 'not thousands' more, will deploy to Mideast

 The U.S. will deploy more troops to the Middle East to deter Iran's increasingly aggressive behavior in the region, top military officials said Friday night.

-Defense Secretary Mark Esper announced more U.S. troops will deploy, but they'll be “defensive” in nature.
-He did not offer specific numbers or say precisely when they'd go, but he did say there would be air and missile defense units.
+Defense Secretary Mark Esper announced the deployment to Saudi Arabia and the United Arab Emirates would be “defensive” in nature.
+He did not offer specific numbers or say precisely when they'd go, but he did say the deployment would consist of air and missile defense units.

 When asked how many troops were going overseas, Joint Chiefs of Staff Chairman Gen. Joseph Dunford said “not thousands,” and added there had been “no decision on specific units.”

-Esper said this was a first step toward addressing Iran's increasingly violent acts in the region -- including the recent drone attack on Saudi Arabian oil facilities -- and he called on other nations to step up and condemn the attacks.
+Esper said the deployment was a first step toward addressing Iran's increasingly violent acts in the region -- including last weeks' drone attack on Saudi Arabian oil facilities -- and he called on other nations to step up and condemn the attacks.

-The world’s largest oil processing plant and a major oil field in Saudi Arabia were hit by a massive drone attack on Saturday.
-Iran-backed Houthi rebels in Yemen claimed responsibility for the attack, but the U.S. and Saudi Arabia blamed Iran directly.
-Iran denied involvement in the attack.
+Iran-backed Houthi rebels in Yemen claimed responsibility for the Sept.
+14 attack on the world's largest oil processing plant and a major oil field, but the U.S. and Saudi Arabia blamed Iran directly.
+Iran has denied involvement in the attack.

 “It is clear […] that the weapons used were Iranian-produced and were not launched from Yemen,” Esper said Friday.
 He and Dunford gave an unscheduled press conference after meeting with President Trump earlier in the day.